atesgoral/ates.dev/src/posts/2024-12-01-responsive-canvas/index.md

 changes because the canvas is essentially acting like an image, its pixels getting resampled to fit the new dimensions.

+#### Brute-force rendering

-One option to overcome is to set up a rendering loop to keep adjustign the intrinsic dimemsions of the canvas and rendering the scene every frame.
+One option to overcome is to set up a rendering loop to keep adjusting the intrinsic dimensions of the canvas and rendering the scene every frame.
 This way, the entire scene will always be rendered at the correct proportions.
 We'll use a [requestAnimationFrame][5] (RAF) loop for this: